Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 * Also make sure, sudo access with NOPASSWD is enabled for the user in all the nodes.
 * Do ansible ping test from ansible host to all the all the cluster nodes to be.

+Workflow:

-Download the tarball of latest release containing ansible template and configs to the linux user account's home directory.
+1) Download the tarball of latest release of this ansible project to the linux user account's home directory.

 ```
 var_latest_version=$(curl -skL https://api.github.com/repos/Muthukumar-Subramaniam/install-k8s-on-linux/releases/latest | jq -r '.tag_name' 2>>/dev/null | tr -d '[:space:]')